Hungarian passport: Identity information page

 The information page ends with the Machine Readable Zone.
 This zone contains most of the above information, but readable by a computer through a camera.
 The names will have all letters converted to the range A-Z. Other letters marks like ´ are stripped.

 Languages

 The data page/information page is printed in Hungarian, English and French; translation in all other official languages of the E.U. is present elsewhere in the passport.

 Passports

 Visa free travel

 Visa requirements for Hungarian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Hungary.
-Hungarian citizens had visa-free or visa on arrival access to 183 countries and territories, ranking the Hungarian passport 8th in terms of travel freedom according to the Henley Passport Index.
+As of 2025 Hungarian citizens have visa-free or visa on arrival access to 185 countries and territories, ranking the Hungarian passport 7th in terms of travel freedom according to the Henley Passport Index.

 Diplomatic passport visa requirements

 A Hungarian ordinary passport, with visa-free access to all of the world's developed countries, is a very convenient travel document by international standards.
 However, it is not as handy as a Hungarian diplomatic passport, which has even fewer visa restrictions attached to it.
 Several countries offer visa-free access to holders of a Hungarian diplomatic passport, but not to ordinary passport holders.
 This is notably the case with China (since 1992), Russia (since 2001). and India (since 2003).
 As of July 2009, Hungarian diplomats can enter all G8+5 countries without a visa.
 The Hungarian diplomatic passport holds the distinction of being the only travel document in the world granting such visa-free entry to all G8+5 member states.